Bank of Canada interest rate decisions

 Canada has so far avoided a recession, which many economists predicted when U.S. President Donald Trump first put tariffs on his neighbour.
 However, the levies have had a major impact on the economy.
 Canadian exports are down around 4 per cent, companies have paused hiring and investment plans, and the unemployment rate was 6.8 per cent in December – with workers in tariff-hit industries and young people affected disproportionately.

-The Bank of Canada’s latest forecast, published in its quarterly Monetary Policy Report in January, sees muted, but still positive, economic growth over the next two years – held back by trade uncertainty and slow population growth.
-It forecasts 1.1 per cent GDP growth in 2026 and 1.5 per cent in 2027.
+The Bank of Canada’s latest forecast, published in its quarterly Monetary Policy Report in April, sees Canadian gross domestic product growing 1.2 per cent in 2026 and 1.6 per cent in 2027 – slightly higher than the January forecast.

 This outlook depends heavily on U.S. trade policy.
 Most Canadian exports to the U.S. remain tariff-free, thanks to a carve-out for goods that comply with rules in the North American free-trade pact, the USMCA.
 If this exemption were to be removed, Bank of Canada modelling suggests the economy would fall into a deep recession.
 This makes the coming review of the USMCA, which is meant to conclude by July, a major risk.